 CH.
 1 of Explore the Salish Sea

 The ocean is the lungs of the earth.
 Physically, its circulation is responsible for our weather and climate and biologically, for most of the oxygen we breathe.
 Just how does the ocean circulate?
-In this unit we will explore the
+In this unit we will wonder about the ultimate driver of ocean movement, explore density differences, and take a look at some tiny creatures who struggle to keep their place in the water column in the midst of all that ocean motion.

 Gauge pre-existing knowledge and interest with this brief quiz..
 When the unit is finished, don’t forget to take the post-assessment.
 Classroom teachers, use student achievement data gathered from these assessments for a TPEP Cycle of Inquiry.

-Give your students a visual or sensory experience that provides a chance to wonder at a watershed or a particular aspect of it.
+Give your students a visual or sensory experience that provides a chance to wonder at movement in the ocean or a particular aspect of it.
 This may be a hands-on outdoor activity, an observational field trip, or an in-classroom presentation or video.
-Find some ideas and resources in the Experience Ideas link below or come up with your own.
+Use the “Friendly Floaties” slide about the rubber duckies spilled overboard in the Ocean Motion Slideshow to get students thinking about the ocean being a dynamic body of water and wondering what makes it move.

 After the experience in 2. above, it is time to give a Stormwater Student Journal to each student.
 Let them get acquainted with it then turn to Journal p.
 3 and read Explore chapter 2, Why the Salish Sea is Special.
 Here is a time to write thoughts, ideas, and questions inspired by their reading into their journals.
 After students have read and written, invite an open discussion with the class.
 Develop an essential question around what is most important in this chapter.